flyer-deploy/flyer/docs/internal/design-doc.md

 Templates are just predefined command hooks.
 That's it.
 For each template-specific doc, refer to [templates docs directory](./templates/).

-Templates can only do so much.
-In fact, I really want to make templates to be as minimal as possible.
-But it's not a good idea to expect that developers know how to configure nginx efficiently and securely, for example.

 ## Logging

 ## Release cleanup